If you, like me, have been having a cup of Joe every day for years you have most likely experimented with your drink’s condiments.

 So let’s dive in.

-For some of you that are only concerned about flavor, it might be easy to determine whether putting honey in a cup of coffee is the right thing to do.
+For some of you who only care about flavor, it’s easy to determine whether putting honey in a cup of coffee is the right thing to do.

 Nevertheless, I made sure to answer a variety of questions related to the subject matter in order for you to make an informed decision.